It is time to vote now for your Mansfield Town player of the year for the 2022/23 season

 Players like Lucas Akins and Jordan Bowery have been invaluable for their versatility and on loan Forest striker Will Swan, another sidelined by injury, has been lethal in front of goal.

-Also, Alfie Kilgour has been immaculate at centre half since signing in January too and quickly become a firm favourite, as has fellow new boy Davis Kiellor-Dunn.
+Also, Alfie Kilgour has been immaculate at centre half since signing in January too and quickly become a firm favourite, as has fellow new boy Davis Keillor-Dunn.

-Simply make your choice and let us know via email to [email protected] by noon on Wednesday, 3rd May.